DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/localization.md

 # Localization

-The React Grid provide convenient API that can be used for localization purposes.
-If a plugin contains text information that can be localized, it has a `messages` option bag.
-For example, the TableView supports such option like `messages.noData`.
-The usage is quite easy:
+The React Grid provides a simple localization API.
+Each plugin accepts the `messages` option bag specifying localized messages.
+In the following example, German localization is applied to the `TableView` plugin's "no data" text using the `messages` bag's `noData` field.

 {% raw %}
 ```js